 What will happen if you have a bad coil pack?

 Once the coil pack fails, engine misfiring can happen because one or more spark plugs in the engine cylinders didn’t receive enough voltage.
-This will usually cause a drag on the crankshaft; hence, a poor performance from your engine.

 What are the common symptoms of a faulty coil pack?